superpowers/docs.superpowers-html5.com/pages/en/4_development/4_translating-superpowers.md

 ## Testing your changes

 Most of the localized strings will be baked into various `index.YOUR_LANGUAGE_CODE.html` files when building Superpowers.
-To test your changes, execute `npm run build` and reload Superpowers afterwards.
+To test your changes, execute `npm run build` and restart Superpowers afterwards.